 Established by Congress in 2001 to encourage people to explore their ancestry, National Family History Month is celebrated annually during the month of October.
-Omaha Public Library has several events and online resources to help family historians at all levels of experience!
+Omaha Public Library will offer an online event and multiple resources to help family historians at all levels of experience!

 Find and view high-definition, color fire insurance maps, real estate atlases, plat books, and other historical maps showing building structures, building construction details, property ownership, property uses, and other useful information.